 - 1–1/4 pounds sirloin steak, fat trimmed and thinly sliced

 - 2 tablespoons unsalted butter

 - 1 (8-ounce) package sliced fresh white button mushrooms

 - 1–1/2 cups beef broth

 - 1 tablespoon Worcestershire sauce

-- Season steak strips with salt and pepper.
+- Season steak strips on each side with salt and pepper.
 Heat oil in a large skillet over medium high heat.
-Add steak strips and cook approximately 3-4 minutes on each side.
-Transfer steak to a bowl or plate and set aside.
+Add 1/2 of the steak strips and cook approximately 2 to 3 minutes on each side, or until well-browned.
+Transfer to a plate and cook the remaining steak strips (cook in 2 batches to prevent overcrowding).
+Transfer to a plate and set aside.

-- In the same skillet, melt butter over medium high heat.
-Add onions and cook for 2 minutes, stirring frequently.
-Add mushrooms and garlic and cook for an additional 4-5 minutes, stirring frequently, or until mushrooms and onions are tender.
+- In the same skillet over medium high heat, melt the butter.
+Add onions and cook for 1 minute, stirring frequently.
+Add mushrooms and cook for an additional 4 to 5 minutes (stirring frequently), or until mushrooms and onions are tender.